Updated: October 24th, 2022

 3. “Ground Drumming” for Your Legs & Feet

 I totally made “ground drumming” up.
 But I did, because I want you to distinguish it from air drumming.
 Air drumming is for the big muscles in your arms while this type of kit-less practice is focused on the smaller muscles in your feet and (partly) your shin and thigh.
 If you think of the ground like a pillow, this type is actually more like pillow practice…

-…and just like that it will give you a huge edge when you get (back) onto a drum set with a proper pedal and rebound.
+…and just like that it will give you a huge edge when you get (back) onto a drum set with a proper bass pedal and rebound.
 The ground won’t offer much rebound, so it’s quite likely that you’ll feel the muscles in your ankle and thigh after only a few minutes of practice.
 This is a sign of progress and goes by.
 And will make you much faster on a real drum set.